Horse Property For Sale In Las Vegas

 Why Live In A RNP Area?

-The Clark County Zoning Department changed the zoning classification from RE (Rural Estates) to RNP (Rural Neighborhood Preservation) in 2005.
+In 2005, Clark County Zoning Department changed RE (Rural Estates) zoning classification to RNP (Rural Neighborhood Preservation).
 It took a few months, but soon the City of Las Vegas also adopted the new zoning classification.
 Seeing it as a good idea, the City of North Las Vegas and the City of Henderson also adopted the zoning change.

-An RNP Zoning map for Las Vegas started when the new zoning designation was first approved.
-Since then, sections of the valley could apply to join the Rural Neighborhood Preservation Zoning map – if they qualified.
+An RNP Zoning map for Las Vegas horse property started when the new zoning designation was first approved.
+Areas and sections of the valley could apply to join the Rural Neighborhood Preservation Zoning map – if they qualified.